aws-samples/aws-genai-llm-chatbot/docs/guide/deploy.md

 npm install && npm run build
 ```

-4. Once done, run the magic-create CLI to help you set up the solution with the features you care most:
+4. Once done, run the magic-config CLI to help you set up the solution with the features you care most:

 ```bash
 npm run create